Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Only Swiss residents at least 18 can open an account with Findependent.
 On top of that, they must only be liable for taxes in Switzerland.

-Onboarding can be done entirely from the application.
-The app is available in German and French.
+Onboarding can be done entirely from the application, which is available in French, German, and English—remarkable for being available in all major languages.

 Investing Strategy

-Findependent has a relatively standard investing strategy, and they use index ETFs for each portfolio.
+Findependent has a relatively standard investing strategy, using index ETFs for each portfolio.

 They have four different strategies available for their customers:

 These are good strategies.
-It would be slightly better if we could choose the bonds and real estate allocation.
+It would be slightly better to choose the bonds and real estate allocation.
 For instance, I prefer a proper 80/20 portfolio rather than an 80/8 plus some real estate.
 But I do not believe this will make a very significant difference.
-And the 98% stocks portfolio does not have a real estate allocation which is great.
+The 98% stocks portfolio does not have a real estate allocation, which is excellent.

 I wish we could go to 99% stocks.
 Ideally, we would like 100% stocks, but no Robo-advisor currently allows this because they need some cash to pay the fees.
 But 98% in stocks is already excellent.

 When you open an account, they will ask you the usual questions to guess your risk capacity.
-With this information, they will propose you one of the four portfolios.
-But you can choose yourself if you disagree with their recommendations.
+With this information, they will propose one of the four portfolios.
+However, you can decide yourself if you disagree with their recommendations.

 For these portfolios, Findependent uses 9 Exchange Traded Funds (ETFs).
 All the ETFs they use are physically replicating ETFs, which is great.
 And Findependent is very transparent and shares the exact ETFs they are using for each of their portfolios

-As an example, let’s look at the composition of the 98% stocks portfolio:
+As an example, we can look at the composition of the 98% stocks portfolio:

 While it could be simpler, this portfolio is quite solid.
 The allocations make sense, and they are using relatively cheap ETFs.
 In total, the TER of this portfolio is about 0.12%, which is very reasonable.

-However, I wish Findependent would give their users the choice of either investing in ESG ETFs or not.
-These ETFs have a bias against some companies, and we do not know whether this will perform better or not.
-Also, these ETFs are more expensive than the standard non-ESG ETFs.
-So for me, a Robo-Advisor should let its customers choose whether they want or not to use them.
+However, I wish Findependent would give their users the choice of investing in ESG ETFs.
+These ETFs are biased against some companies, and we do not know whether this will perform better.

-Now, Findependent also lets you create a custom strategy, and there you can choose the ETFs you want.
+Now, Findependent also lets you create a custom strategy, and you can select the ETFs you want there.
 More about that in the next section.

 Also, this portfolio has a strong bias towards Switzerland, with almost 40% invested in Swiss Stocks.
 This is too much home bias for most people, and I wish we could configure that.

 Interestingly, you will only have access to 5 ETFs if you have less than 2000 CHF in your account.
-In that case, you will not have emerging markets, japan, and medium-cap Swiss companies in your portfolio.
+In that case, you will not have emerging markets, such as Japanese and medium-cap Swiss companies, in your portfolio.

 Findependent executes stock operations once a day.
-So, your money will be invested once a day and possibly rebalanced once a day if need be.
+So, your money will be invested once and possibly rebalanced once a day if needed.

 Custom Portfolio

 The second option with Findependent is to create a custom portfolio.
-In that, you have large freedom to create exactly what you want.
+You have considerable freedom to make exactly what you want.
 Of course, you need to know a little about what you are doing to have a well-diversified portfolio for the long term.

 To create your custom portfolio, you can choose about 30 ETFs.
-They have a nice choice with standard ETFs, ESG ETFs, and SRI ETFs.
+They have an excellent choice with standard ETFs, ESG ETFs, and SRI ETFs.
 These ETFs are all European ETFs and are generally low-cost.

 Each ETF has a maximum weight, so you have some limits.
 But these limits make sense.
 For instance, you cannot invest more than 50% in the SPI index, making sense for diversification.
 On the other hand, you can invest 100% in VWRL, a world ETF.